 There are many EU citizenship rights and benefits.
 European citizenship in EU countries grants you unlimited working rights in any EU member state, as well as increased international mobility and freedom of opportunities.

-Here are the top ten benefits of becoming an EU citizen:
+Here are the rights of being an EU citizen:

 • Full working and residential rights in 27 EU countries